 Millfield succeeds brilliantly at what few schools attempt: genuine breadth without sacrificing genuine depth.
 The school's willingness to accommodate multiple definitions of excellence, academic, musical, sporting, artistic, creates an environment where many students thrive.
 GCSE results, slightly below England average, reflect this inclusive intake; A-level results above average reflect the intellectual gains of students who have found their genuine pathways through the school's offerings.

-Music is central to school life, not marginal.
-Students participate in the Millfield Orchestra, Cantamus choir, Chamber Choir, and jazz ensembles.
-The Music School contains 30+ teaching studios, a recital hall, and recording facilities.
+Music is central to school life.
+Students participate in the Millfield Orchestra, the Millfield Singers, and the Camerata (Chamber Choir), among other ensembles.
+The Music School contains 25 practice rooms, a recital hall, recording studio, and rehearsal spaces.
 Instrumental tuition is available from specialist teachers, many with professional performance careers.
-Drama is similarly rich, with three theatre spaces and annual major productions involving hundreds of students.
+Drama is similarly rich, with the Meyer Theatre hosting large-scale productions involving hundreds of students.
 Visual arts, photography, film, and design are integral to sixth-form study, with dedicated facilities and professional-standard equipment.

-Sport is compulsory through Year 9 and voluntary thereafter.
-The school fields teams in cricket, rugby, netball, hockey, tennis, and rowing, competing at regional/national levels.
+Millfield is known for sport, and has been named the UK's Best Sports School for 12 out of 13 years.
+The school fields competitive teams in cricket, rugby, netball, hockey, and tennis, competing at regional and national levels.
 Recreational opportunities include athletics, dance, water sports, equestrian riding, and numerous games.
-The campus includes cricket grounds, rugby pitches, tennis courts (indoor and outdoor), an athletics track, boathouse facilities, and equestrian centre.
-Beyond sport, students join clubs spanning music, drama, academic disciplines, environmental interests, and hobbies.
+The 240-acre campus includes cricket grounds, rugby pitches, tennis courts (indoor and outdoor), an athletics track, and an equestrian centre.
+Beyond sport, students choose from over 80 co-curricular activities spanning music, drama, academic disciplines, and hobbies.
 The Duke of Edinburgh Award and Combined Cadet Force are popular complementary programmes.

 Yes.
-The school operates a Learning Support Centre providing assessment, specialist teaching, and exam access arrangements for students with dyslexia, dyspraxia, ADHD, and other specific learning differences.
+The school operates a dedicated Learning Support Centre (LSC) providing assessment, specialist teaching, and exam access arrangements for students with learning differences such as dyslexia and dyspraxia.
 The school's inclusive philosophy deliberately welcomes such students.
-Additionally, a small number of specialist provision places exist for students with more complex needs.
 Families should discuss their child's requirements during the admissions process to confirm appropriate support is available.

 Get in touch with the school directly